HolboxAI/newberryai/README.md

 # NewberryAI

-A Python package for medical scribing using AWS Transcribe Medical service.
+A Python package for AI tools using AWS service.

 ## Overview